-- Education: Graduated in Economics from the Faculdade Don Bosco in Resende-RJ and completed his academic training with Foreign Trade Course at IBET in Rio de Janeiro-RJ and Master's in Business Administration MBA in Strategic Marketing at Universidade Federal de Pernambuco in Recife-PE. - Experience: Has more than 29 years of experience in Gerdau, holding positions of Comercial Gerdau units Manager, Civil Construction National Sales Manager, Distribution National Sales Manager and Logistics Officer.
-He has served as Counselor of company MRS Logistica from 2015 to 2016 and Member of the Board of Directors of INDA National Institute of Steel Distributors from 2016 to Jun/2017.
+• Education: Graduated in Economics from the Faculdade Don Bosco in Resende-RJ and completed his academic training with Foreign Trade Course at IBET in Rio de Janeiro-RJ and Master's in Business Administration - MBA in Strategic Marketing at Universidade Federal de Pernambuco in Recife-PE.

+• Experience: Has more than 30 years of experience in Gerdau, holding positions of Comercial Gerdau units Manager, Civil Construction National Sales Manager, Distribution National Sales Manager and Logistics Officer.
+He has served as Counselor of the company MRS Logistica (2015/2016) and Member of the Board of Directors of INDA - National Institute of Steel Distributors (2016 /2017).
 Currently holds the position of Comercial Gerdau Executive Officer.